Safe. Secure. Always Reliable.

 What Is Harvesting Equipment?

-Harvesting equipment is the tools and machinery used to collect crops at the right stage of maturity—especially to make farm work easier and more productive.
+Harvesting equipment refers to the tools and machinery used to collect crops at the right stage of maturity—especially to make farm work easier and more productive.
 Different crops call for different harvesters.
-A farmer harvesting corn won’t use the same machine as a vineyard owner picking grapes.
+A farmer harvesting corn won't use the same machine as a vineyard owner picking grapes.
 Some equipment is built for grains, while others handle leafy greens, root vegetables, or even delicate fruit.
 Different harvesters also require different permits and trailers for transport.

-Along with making the process more manageable, the right harvester helps farmers cut down on waste and protect the quality of their crops, which is great for business, too.
-Let’s take a closer look at different harvesters and the purposes they serve.
+Along with making the process more manageable, the right harvester helps farmers cut down on waste and protect the quality of their crops, which is great for business too.
+Let's take a closer look at different harvesters and the purposes they serve.

 Shipping a Combine.